m-g-k/EventLogMonitor/README.md

 `Machine: mgk-PC3.
 Log: Application.
 Source: iBtSiva.
 Win32Msg: The system cannot find the path specified.
 (3).`<br>

+or amusingly:

+`Machine: mgk-PC3.
+Log: Application.
+Source: HHCTRL.
+Win32Msg: The specified printer handle is already being waited on (1904).`

-Of course the exact message shown will reflect the actual event ID.
+Of course the exact `Win32Msg` shown will reflect the actual event ID.
 This allows you to see the same information in EventLogMonitor that you do in the Event Viewer.

+The following providers are examples of providers that do not install a catalogue (at the time of writing) and so are patched by default:
+* `AdobeARMservice`: Adobe Acrobat Update Service
+* `dbupdate`: Dropbox Update Service
+* `dbupdatem`: Dropbox Update Service
+* `Dolby DAX2 API Service`: Dolby DAX2 API Service
+* `gupdate`: Google Update Service
+* `gupdatem`: Google Update Service
+* `iBtSiva`: Intel(R) Wireless Bluetooth(R) iBtSiva Service
+* `igfxCUIService1.0.0.0`: Intel(R) HD Graphics Control Panel Service
+* `WebExService`: Cisco WebEx Update Service
+* `Universal Print`: Universal Print Management Service

 ## Viewing the Security log
-The `Security` log can be viewed like any other log by specifing it's name with the `-l` option:<br>
+The `Security` log can be viewed like any other log by specifing its name with the `-l` option:<br>

 `EventLogMonitor.exe -l Security`<br>